Types of knee injury

 What are the causes of knee injuries?

-There are multiple potential causes of knee injuries, with playing sports, arthritis and age all being common factors in people who are more likely to suffer a knee injury.
+There are multiple potential causes of knee injuries, with playing sports, arthritis and age all being common factors contributing to those who are more likely to suffer a knee injury.

 Types of knee injury